F-alling/Simple-Phrase-Bot/README.md

 ## Setup
 1: Clone or download the repo
 - Use git to clone the repo
-- Click download and download the zip of the repo
+- Click "Code" then download zip.

 2: Install discord.js
 - This can be done by running `npm install discord.js` in a terminal